launchdarkly/api-client-javascript/docs/UserSettingsApi.md

 var featureFlagKey = "featureFlagKey_example"; // String | The feature flag's key.
 The key identifies the flag in your code.

-var userSettingsBody = new LaunchDarklyRestApi.UserSettingsBody(); // UserSettingsBody |
+var userSettingsBody = new LaunchDarklyApi.UserSettingsBody(); // UserSettingsBody |

 var callback = function(error, data, response) {